Specific dangerous goods (hazmat) information must be provided to Amazon when you list a new product on Fulfillment by Amazon (FBA).

 First, find information for your product’s category:

-Next, go to the upload dangerous goods documents tool and follow these steps to download the appropriate exemption sheet:
+Next, go to Manage dangerous goods classification and follow these steps to download the appropriate exemption sheet: